 The spine is an extraordinarily complex system of bones, cartilage, muscles and nerves, that has both static and dynamic functions.
-In addition it protects the spinal cord that lies within it as well as exiting nerves and vertebral arteries, that supply blood to the spinal cord, brain stem and cerebellum.
+In addition it protects the spinal cord that lies within it.

 The cervical spine begins at the base of the scull (occiput) and consists of 7 small bones, called the cervical vertebrae: these (with the exception of the first two vertebrae) are joined firmly together by intervertebral discs.
 These discs consist of a firm ring enclosing a jelly-like core.
 The perfect interplay of the ring and core stabilises the cervical spine and, at the same time, allows a controlled range of movement between the vertebral bodies.